FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 In the result of the tests, under the key ``details`` one can find the results for all possible fold combinations.

-The following scenario is similar in the sense that MoR aggregation is applied to multiple datasets with unknown folding:
+The following scenario is similar in the sense that MoS aggregation is applied to multiple datasets with unknown folding:

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_n_datasets_mor_unknown_folds_mor_scores
+    >>> from mlscorecheck.check import check_n_datasets_mos_unknown_folds_mos_scores

     >>> evaluation0 = {'dataset': {'p': 13, 'n': 73},
                     'folding': {'n_folds': 4, 'n_repeats': 1}}